Version 0.9.9

 - Representations from different sources are integrated into one user-facing search result.

-- Source tabs in viewer window are replaced with web/PDF toggle in upper-left (redundant PDF representation of a web-based source is no longer presented).
+- Source tabs in viewer window are replaced with web/PDF toggle in upper-left (redundant PDF representation of

-- Many U.S. Reports PDFs are now sourced directly from the U.S. Supreme Court, in lossless format, rather than from the Library of Congress's scans of printed volumes.
+- Many U.S. Reports PDFs are now sourced directly from the U.S. Supreme Court, in lossless format, rather than

 - Better "find" behavior for PDFs (reliably scroll result into view).